 The Wi-Fi networks in a workplace must be secure, encrypted, and hidden.
-If the company has remote workers, a virtual private network is a must.
+If the company has remote workers, a virtual private network is necessary.
 Public networks can be risky and make your data vulnerable to being intercepted.
-If the company has a VPN, make sure all the employees know how to connect to it and use it.
+If the company has a VPN, ensure all the employees know how to connect to it and use it.

 To help your data from cyberattacks, having a firewall is the first and foremost line of defense.
-Firewalls prevent unauthorized access to your website, mail services, and other information sources that can be accessed through the internet.
-Enabling a firewall on the company’s network isn’t just enough, ask employees to install one on their home network, too.
+Firewalls prevent unauthorized access to your website, mail services, and other information sources accessed through the internet.
+Enabling a firewall on the company’s network isn’t just enough; ask employees to install one on their home network.

 When your employees leave to take a lunch or tea break, you have to ensure that they remember to lock their computer, tablet, or any other device that contains sensitive information.
 The few minutes it takes for them to grab a snack is more than enough time for a malicious insider to access valuable data.
-You have to get your employees in the habit of locking their devices to save your important data.
+You have to get your employees to lock their devices to save your essential data.

-One thing we can all agree on is that the end-user needs an antivirus because they’re far more likely to engage in riskier behavior than you are.
+We can all agree that the end-user needs an antivirus because they’re far more likely to engage in riskier behavior than you are.
 The number of detections of ransomware is increasing exponentially.
-You must restrict employees to work only on their machines with an antivirus running on them.
+It would help to restrict employees to work only on their machines with an antivirus running on them.
 Also, make sure it is set to update automatically.

 Cybercriminals often aim for your data.
 That’s why it’s a best practice to secure and back up files in case of a data breach or a malware attack.
 Your company will probably have rules about how and where to back up data.
 Important files might be stored offline, on an external hard drive, or in the cloud.

 Insider data breaches are more common and more dangerous.
 Therefore, companies need to consider and limit employee access to sensitive information, like customer or client data.
-An employee who is in charge of accessing the confidential data must ensure that all company rules are being implemented and followed.
-In case an employee is in charge of hard or soft copies, they must defend the data from third-party unauthorized access.
-Companies can monitor these third-parties who have temporary access to the data, and remember to deactivate the access when they finish their assigned task.
+An employee in charge of accessing confidential data must ensure that all company rules are implemented and followed.
+If an employee is in charge of hard or soft copies, they must defend the data from unauthorized third-party access.
+Companies can monitor these third parties who have temporary access to the data and remember to deactivate the access when they finish their assigned task.

 You can use these tips to begin engaging your employees in an ongoing effort to protect your company from cyber threats.
 Try to cultivate a cybersecurity awareness culture amongst all of your employees.
-You must get serious about training and educating your staff regarding cybersecurity practices.
+It would help if you got serious about training and educating your staff regarding cybersecurity practices.
 Let your employees know about the company’s cybersecurity policies and what is expected of them.
-Smart companies take the time to train their employees and monitor their workplace activities using employee monitoring software, like Xnspy.
+Innovative companies take the time to train their employees and monitor their workplace activities using employee monitoring software.

-You can prevent a malicious data breach by educating your employees and providing them the right knowledge they need to know.
-As an employer, it is part of your job to engage them in safe online behavior.
+You can prevent a malicious data breach by educating your employees and providing them with the proper knowledge they need to know.
+It is part of your job to engage them in safe online behavior as an employer.
 Practicing these cybersecurity tips could be the difference between a guarded company and one that a hacker might target.